BerryWorksSoftware/edi-json/README.md

 ## Editions: Basic, Premium, and Premium-837
 The jar provided with this project is a free and fully usable Basic Edition.
-A Premium Edition is also available for licensing, as well as a Premium-837 which includes validation and balancing tools specifically for 837 Health Care Claims.
+A Premium Edition is also available for licensing, as well as a Premium-837 which includes balancing tools specifically for 837 Health Care Claims.
 Contact via GitHub or json@canabrook.org for details.
 Here is a summary of the differences.